talitaester/SIOT-MM-implementations/README.md

 # A Mobility Model of The Internet of Things

 Esse repositório contém a implementação do modelo de mobilidade para Internet das Coisas (IoT).
-Esse modelo é projetado para reproduzir padrões de mobilidade humana em objetos IoT, considerando diferentes características de movimento.

 ## Resumo